salejandro/EGiG-MBIOD/Practical guide.md

 ## Data

-The genome sequences for this practical have been retrieved either from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) or [GISAID](https://gisaid.org/) database and correspond to:
+The genome sequences for this practice were retrieved either from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) or [GISAID](https://gisaid.org/) database and correspond to:

 1. The genomic sequences of the sarbecoviruses used for figure 1 in [Temmam et al. (2022)](https://www.nature.com/articles/s41586-022-04532-4), excluding 'Wuhan/IME-WH01/2019' (which is identical to the reference sequence 'Wuhan-Hu-1 China 2019'), and '_R. malayanus_ RmYN02 China 2019' (which is not complete)